tnustrings/ct/readme.md

 fix: allow dashes in filename (-)

-error ct -g wiki.go:25 wiki.ct
+error ct -l wiki.go:25 wiki.ct
 2025/05/06 11:30:43 there is no wiki.go

 but there is a wiki.go